 - Contact your insurance company as soon as possible to notify them of the accident and begin the claims process

-- Answer questions from police and your insurance company
+- Answer questions from the police and your insurance company

 - Contact a car accident attorney